-We estimate the model based on U.S. macro and treasury bond data.
-Macro variables are taken from the Federal Reserve Database (FRED)Saint Louis.
-The measure of output is per-capita real GDP which is obtained by dividing real GDP (GDPC1) by total population (POP).
-For the inflation rate, the log difference of the GDP price index (GDPCTPI) is used.
-The nominal interest rate is extracted from the Fama CRSP risk free rate file.
+We take the model to U.S. macro and treasury bond data.
+Macro variables are taken from the Federal Reserve Database(FRED) at Saint Louis.
+The measure of output is per-capita real GDP which is obtained by dividing real GDP(GDPC1) by total population(POP).
+For the inflation rate, the log difference of the GDP price index(GDPCTPI) is used.
+The nominal interest rate is from the Fama CRSP risk free rate file.
 We select the average quote of 3-month treasury bill rate.
-Five bond yields (1,2,3,4,5 year) are obtained from Fama CRSP discount bond yields files.
+Five bond yields(1,2,3,4,5 year) are from Fama CRSP discount bond yields files.
 Observations from 1983:QI to 2002:QIV are used for the estimation.
-To match the frequency of the yields with that of macro data, the monthly observations of the treasury bill rate and bond yields are transformed into quarterly data by averaging three monthly observations.
+To match the frequency of the yields with that of macro data, the monthly observations of the treasury bill rate and bond yields are transformed into quarterly data by averaging three-month observations.